-At the end of each reporting period, the Company updates the estimated transaction price (including updating its assessment of whether an estimate of variable consideration is constrained) to represent faithfully the circumstances present at the end of the reporting period and the changes in circumstances during the reporting period.
+At the end of each reporting period, the Company updates the estimated transaction price (including updating its assessment of whether an estimate of variable consideration is constrained).
 Variable consideration, including the risk of customer concessions, is included in the transaction price only to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty is subsequently resolved.
-In particular, resolution of the unprocessed return claims includes the risk of concession for those that are outside of the Company's return policy.

 Significant judgment is required to determine the variable consideration included in the transaction price as described above.
-Adjustments to the estimated variable consideration included in the transaction price occurs when new information indicates that the estimate should be revised.
+Adjustments to the estimated variable consideration included in the transaction price occur when new information indicates that the estimate should be revised.
 If the value of accepted and processed claims is different than the amount estimated and included in variable consideration, then adjustments would impact product revenues, net and earnings in the period such revisions become known.
 The amount of variable consideration ultimately received and included in the transaction price may materially differ from the Company's estimates, resulting in additional adjustments recorded to increase or decrease product revenues, net.

-The following tables summarize activity in each of the Company's product revenue provision and allowance categories for the three months ended March 31, 2023 and 2022:
+The following tables summarize activity in each of the Company's product revenue provision and allowance categories for the three months ended March 31, 2024 and 2023:

-Trade Re bates and Product Allo wances and Inc entives (1) Returns (2) Cha rgebacks (3) Balance at December 31, 2022 \$ 156,937 \$ 73,554 \$ 22,058 Provision related to current period sales 92,871 10,166 34,921 Changes in estimate related to prior period sales 36 571 92 Credits/payments made (122,852) (10,381) (32,563) Balance at March 31, 2023 \$ 126,992 \$ 73,910 \$ 24,508
+bates and entives (1) I Product Returns (2) Trade wances and rgebacks (3) Balance as of December 31, 2023 \$ 149,826 \$ 77,505 \$ 20,917 Provision related to current period sales 92,569 9,697 39,013 Changes in estimate related to prior period sales 1,061 1,519 (53) Credits/payments made (105,228) (9,069) (39,245) Balance as of March 31, 2024 \$ 138,228 \$ 79,652 \$ 20,632

-Trade R ebates and Product All owances and In centives (1) Returns (2) Ch argebacks (3) Balance at December 31, 2021 \$ 142,379 \$ 54,617 \$ 13,226 Acquired from BDSI 34,158 18,187 7,575 Provision related to current period sales 95,413 7,072 22,612 Changes in estimate related to prior period sales (514) (37) Credits/payments made (118,937) (4,899) (22,001) Balance at March 31, 2022 \$ 152,499 \$ 74,977 \$ 21,375
+Trade R lebates and Product All owances and Ir icentives (1) Returns (2) Ch argebacks (3) Balance as of December 31, 2022 \$ 156,937 \$ 73,554 \$ 22,058 Provision related to current period sales 92,871 10,166 34,921 Changes in estimate related to prior period sales 36 571 92 Credits/payments made (122,852) (10,381) (32,563) Balance as of March 31, 2023 \$ 126,992 \$ 73,910 \$ 24,508

-- (1) Provisions for rebates and incentives includes managed care rebates, government rebates and co-pay program incentives.
-Provisions for rebates and incentives are deducted from gross revenues at the time revenues are recognized and are included in accrued rebates, returns and discounts in the Company's Consolidated Balance Sheets. - (2) Provisions for product returns are deducted from gross revenues at the time revenues are recognized and are included in accrued rebates, returns and discounts in the Company's Consolidated Balance Sheets.

-(3) Provisions for trade allowances and chargebacks include fees for distribution service fees, prompt pay discounts, and chargebacks.
-Trade allowances and chargebacks are deducted from gross revenue at the time revenues are recognized and are recorded as a reduction to accounts receivable in the Company's Consolidated Balance Sheets.
+- Provisions for rebates and incentives include managed care rebates, government rebates and co-pay program incentives.
+Provisions for rebates and incentives are deducted from gross revenues at the time revenues are recognized and are included in accrued rebates, returns and discounts in the Company's consolidated balance sheets. - (2) Provisions for product returns are deducted from gross revenues at the time revenues are recognized and are included in accrued rebates, returns and discounts in the Company's consolidated balance sheets. - (3) Provisions for trade allowances and chargebacks include fees for distribution service fees, prompt pay discounts, and chargebacks.
+Trade allowances and chargebacks are deducted from gross revenue at the time revenues are recognized and are recorded as a reduction to accounts receivable in the Company's consolidated balance sheets.

-As of March 31, 2023, the Company did not have any transaction price allocated to remaining performance obligations and any costs to obtain contracts with customers, including pre-contract costs and set up costs, were immaterial.
+As of March 31, 2024, the Company did not have any transaction price allocated to remaining performance obligations and any costs to obtain contracts with customers, including pre-contract costs and set up costs, were immaterial.